The factors affecting the sag in an overhead line.

 Factors affecting sag

-1. Tension in conductor.
+2. Tension in conductor.

-2. Weight of the conductor.
+3. Weight of the conductor.

-3. Wind & Ice loading.
+4. Wind & Ice Loading.

 A conductor may actually have an ice coating and be under wind pressure at the same time.
-Just like weight of a conductor, the weight of ice also works vertically downward.
+Just like the weight of a conductor, the weight of ice also works vertically downward.
 It is expected that the wind's force will act horizontally.

-4. Ambient temperature.
+5. Ambient temperature.

-5. Span length.
+6. Span length.

 Sag is a crucial element in the design of an overhead line of the power transmission system.
-More conductor material is required in the event of more sag, more weight must be supported by the supports, higher supports are required, and there is a possibility of a stronger swing-amplitude owing to wind load.
+More conductor material is required; in the event of more sag, more weight must be supported by the supports, higher supports are required, and there is a possibility of a stronger swing amplitude owing to wind load.

 If there is less sag, the conductor is under higher tension and is more likely to break with more stress.
 Therefore, when calculating sag-tension, two conditions should be primarily taken into consideration: